James L. McMichael: Life

 The Pasadena, California native, McMichael received his Ph.D. from Stanford University.
 In 1970, following the breakup of his first marriage, he married his second wife, Phylinda Wallace, a translator.
 They later divorced and he remarried.
 He has three children, Robert, Geoffrey and Owen.

 McMichael is a Professor Emeritus in the English department under the School of Humanities at the University of California, Irvine.

 "McMichael writes densely; his language is compacted, coiled, sprung (in Hopkins's sense) and highly allusive.
-It is never simple or straightforward," writes Liz Rozenberg in a Boston Globe review.
+It is never simple or straightforward," writes Liz Rosenberg in a Boston Globe review.

 Eric McHenry, in a brief review of Capacity in The New York Times, wrote: "Since 1980, his [McMichael's] sole contributions to the genre (excluding a "new and selected") have been three book-length poems, each strikingly different from the others and from anything else on the market.
 In Capacity, he has exchanged the long lines and explicit autobiography of the previous two for dispassion, elision and lines as short as a syllable."